 Be sure to get out and walk across the bridge.
 You’ll enjoy the views of the Old Course Saco River from the bridge portals.
 When you’ve had your fill of history and beauty hop back in the car one last time and come home to the Wolf Cove Inn.

-Directions: To get back, cross the Hemlock Bridge and follow the road for three miles until meeting up with route 302.
+To get back to Wolf Cove Inn, cross the Hemlock Bridge and follow the road for three miles until meeting up with route 302.
 Take a left and follow 302 east about 19 miles over Moose Pond, through Bridgton and into Naples where you’ll intersect route 11 north.
 Take a left onto route 11 north and follow for approximately twelve miles to the Wolf Cove Inn.

 Following your day of exploring these covered bridges in Maine, do make sure you get yourself back to the Wolf Cove Inn in time for sunset.
 Grab some pizza at the Inn at Tripp Lake Pizzeria.
 Then grab a bottle of wine, cozy up by the fire pit, grab some complimentary s’mores and enjoy a really spectacular sunset with that someone special.
 If you’re looking for something extra memorable check out our specials and packages for an unforgettable romantic getaway in Maine.